 Madeline Island

 Madeline Island is the largest of the Apostle Islands and the only one not included in the Apostle Islands National Lakeshore.
 It’s 2.5 miles across the channel from Bayfield.
-The Anishinaabe name for Madeline Island is Mooningwanekaaning, which means Home of the Golden Breasted Woodpecker.
+The Anishinaabe name for Madeline Island is Mooniinwanekaaning-minis, which translates to Home of the Yellow Breasted Woodpecker.
 Public signage on Madeline Island is bilingual, with place names written in both English and Anishinaabe.

 There’s so much to do every time of year, you simply won’t be able to experience everything in a weekend trip!
 Here are some of the main attractions in the area.